Lixus (ancient city): Excavations

 Lixus has been a subject of excavations since 1948.
 This archaeological site was composed of complex quarters with entangled buildings from various periods, whose study allows for the examination of the evolution and chronology of the city.
 One example is the area of temples, the largest excavated area of the site (165 m east–west by 250 m north–south).
 Thanks to excavations undertaken from 1999 to 2001 by a Moroccan-French team it was possible to reconsider the evolution of the "Temples quarter"., even if the excavated zones constitute approximately only 20% of the total surface of the site.

-Evolution of the "Temples quarter "
+Evolution of the "Temples quarter"

 Based on several references, the evolutionary scheme of this quarter can be divided into 5 major phases, which correspond to 5 historical periods each marked by special and distinctive architectural features:

-Phoenician period (8th-first half-century to 7th century BCE)
+Phoenician period (8th-first half-century to 7th century BC)

 The first Phoenician structures of the sector correspond to two structures A and L: